 There’s no reason to leave your storage areas open to the public.
 Make sure your storage rooms are locked at all times and keys are only issued to bar managers.
 By securing your sitting inventory, you can keep it safe from breakage or theft.
 If you chose to install a security system with a code, make sure every employee is given a different code so you know who’s unlocking doors and when.

 Although most people don’t have time to watch fourteen hours of security tape a day, installing security cameras is still a good anti-theft option.
 If you realize there’s significant variance in your bar inventory, security footage can be effective for proving the theft occurred.
 Also, if employees and guests see cameras, they’ll be less likely to steal products or pocket cash.
 To ensure this is effective, make sure the cameras are placed in the most important areas—in liquor storage, near the office safe, and facing toward all of the cash registers.

 Involve your employees in your business.
 Demonstrate your average pour size, point out variance, explain pour costs, and describe what happens to the bar when you experience loss.
-Tell them if the bar’s sales suffer and you go out of business, they’ll lose their job.
+Explain that if the bar’s sales suffer and you go out of business, they’ll lose their jobs as well.

 Also, let staff know there are controls in place to prevent theft.
 If they’re aware you’re monitoring them, they’ll be less likely to try something.
 Let them know stealing results in termination.
 If one of your employees gets caught stealing, fire them to set the example for your other employees.

-Theft is a serious problem in the bar industry.
-You always need to watch out for over-pouring, stolen cash, snached products, and drink giveaways.
-Although it’s impossible to eliminate all forms of loss, with a solid plan in place you can create a strong defence.
+Bar theft is a serious problem in the industry.
+You always need to watch out for over-pouring, stolen cash, snatched products, and drink giveaways.
+Although it’s impossible to eliminate all forms of loss, with a solid plan in place you can create a strong defense.